-Students with a particular interest in math or science, and especially those who are planning to attend college, are encouraged to enroll in Algebra I (may also be taken in 8th grade as Algebra 8).
+Students with a particular interest in math or science, and especially those who are planning to attend college, are encourage to enroll in Algebra I (may also be taken in 8th grade as Algebra 8).
 This course is a study of a language through which most of mathematics is communicated.
 This is a math course that utilizes abstract thinking to express concrete situations.
 Students will represent situations that involve variable quantities with expressions, equations, and inequalities.
 A variety of solving techniques will be presented along with many opportunities for problem solving.
-Graphing calculators are accessed on Chromebooks (Desmos), so it is imperative to bring a charged Chromebook to class each day.
+Method of evaluation may include tests, quizzes, homework, and notebooks.
+Graphing calculators, or Desmos, are used frequently throughout the year.
+Therefore graph paper is a must.
 EOC exam.